RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 most likely values of the coefficients and is described in detail in the supplemental information (*Logistic Regression*).

  &nbsp;&nbsp;&nbsp;&nbsp; The results of the logistic regression are shown in [@Fig:survival].
 We see a slight rightward shift the survival probability curve under fast shock relative to the slow shock case, reaffirming the conclusion that survival is also dependent on the rate of osmotic shock [@bialecka-fornal2015].
-These results show that a large number of channels are required to provide appreciable protection.
-For a survival probability of 80% (the apparent upper limit in our experiments), a cell must have approximately 600 or 800 channels per cell for a fast and slow shock, respectively.
+This rate dependence has been observed for cells expressing MscL alongside other species of mechanosensitive channels, but not for MscL alone.
+This suggests that MscL responds differently to different rates of shock, highlighting the need for further study of rate dependence and the coordination between different species of mechanosensitive channels.
+These results show that several hundred of channels are required to provide appreciable protection.
+For a survival probability of 80% (the apparent upper limit in our experiments), a cell must have approximately 500 to 700 channels per cell for a fast and slow shock, respectively.
  Furthermore, the curves in [@Fig:survival] suggest survival in the presence of MscL alone is dependent on the rate of osmotic downshock.
-This rate dependence has not been observed for cells expressing MscL alongside other species of mechanosensitive channels, potentially highlighting a role they play in concert with MscL.
-To ensure that the results from logistic regression accurately describe the data, we can compare the survival probabilities to those using the binning methods described above (red and black points, [@Fig:survival]).
-Nearly all binned data fall within error of the prediction, suggesting that this approach accurately reflects the survival probability and gives license to extrapolate the estimation of survival probability to regions of outside of our experimentally explored copy number regime.
+TTo ensure that the results from logistic regression accurately describe the data, we can compare the survival probabilities to those using the binning methods described above (red and black points, [@Fig:survival]).
+Nearly all binned data fall within error of the prediction (see Materials & Methods for derivation of error bars), suggesting that this approach accurately reflects the survival probability and gives license to extrapolate the estimation of survival probability to regions of outside of our experimentally explored copy number regime.

-&nbsp;&nbsp;&nbsp;&nbsp;Thus far, we’ve dictated that the survival probability is dependent only on the number of channels.
-In Fig. S4, we show the result of including other predictor variables, such as area, as well as including quadratic dependence on channel copy number.
+&nbsp;&nbsp;&nbsp;&nbsp;Thus far, we’ve dictated that for a given rate of osmotic shock (i.e. "fast" or "slow"), the survival probability is dependent only on the number of channels.
+In Fig. S4, we show the result of including other predictor variables, such as area and shock rate alone.
 In such cases, including other predictors resulted in pathological curves showing that channel copy number is the most informative out of the available predictor variables.

-![**Probability of survival as a function of MscL copy number.** Predicted survival probabilities from a one-dimensional logistic regression for a slow (A) and fast (B) shock rate.
-Shaded regions represent the 95^th^ percent credible regions.
+![**Probability of survival as a function of MscL copy number.** (A) Estimated survival probability for survival under slow shock as a function of channel copy number.
+(B) The estimated survival probability of survival under a fast shock as a function of channel copy number.
+Solid curves correspond to the most probable survival probability from a one-dimensional logistic regression.
+Shaded regions represent the 95\% credible regions.
 Points at the top and bottom of plots represent individual cell measurements which survived and died, respectively.
-The red and black points correspond to the survival probability estimated via binning by SD sequence and binning by groups of 50 channels per cell, respectively.](../figs/fig5.png){#fig:survival}
+The red and black points correspond to the survival probability estimated via binning by SD sequence and binning by groups of 50 channels per cell, respectively.
+Horizontal error bars represent the standard error of the mean from at least 25 measurements.
+Vertical error bars represent the certainty of the probability estimate given $n$ survival events from $N$ measurements.](../figs/fig5.png){#fig:survival}